-The NZY First-Strand cDNA Synthesis Kit features the highly efficient NZY Reverse Transcriptase and includes all the essential components for synthesizing first-strand cDNA, except the template RNA.
+The NZY First-Strand cDNA Synthesis Kit, separate oligos, features the highly efficient NZY Reverse Transcriptase and includes all the essential components for synthesizing first-strand cDNA, except the template RNA.
+Random hexamers and Oligo(dT)18 primers are provided in separate tubes to offer the convenience to choose the appropriate primer to initiate your reverse-transcription reaction.
 The resulting single-stranded cDNA is suitable for use in real-time quantitative PCR (qPCR).
-NZY First-Strand cDNA Synthesis Kit is formulated to provide high yields of full-length cDNA products and to increase sensitivity in downstream applications.
-Starting material can range from 10 pg up to 5 μ g of total RNA.
-The kit includes a combination of random hexamers and oligo(dT)18 primers to increase priming efficiency and yield.
-The primers are included in the NZYRT 2× Master Mix, which also contains dNTPs, Mg2+ and an optimized RT buffer containing enhancers and stabilizer additives.
-NZYRT Enzyme Mix includes both NZY Reverse Transcriptase (RNase H minus) and a powerful NZY Ribonuclease Inhibitor to protect RNA against degradation due to ribonuclease contamination.
+NZY First-Strand cDNA Synthesis Kit, separate oligos, is formulated to provide high yields of full-length cDNA products and to increase sensitivity in downstream applications.
+Starting material can range from 10 pg up to 5 μg of total RNA.
+Besides random hexamers and Oligo(dT)18 primers, the kit includes NZYRT 2× Master Mix, no oligos, which contains dNTPs, Mg2+ and an optimized RT buffer containing enhancers and stabilizer additives.
+In addition, it includes an Annealing Buffer tailored for the first stage of primer-template binding, along with the NZYRT Enzyme Mix.
+This mix comprises both NZY Reverse Transcriptase (RNase H minus) and a powerful NZY Ribonuclease Inhibitor to protect RNA against degradation due to ribonuclease contamination.
 RNase H (from E. coli) is provided in a separate tube to specifically degrade the RNA template in cDNA-RNA hybrids after the first-strand cDNA synthesis.
 This procedure may improve the sensitivity of subsequent real-time PCR reactions since PCR primers will bind more easily to the cDNA.